 How to Use Bleach Safely to Disinfect Your Home

 • Mop

-• Measuring cups and spoons (to get cleaning ratios right)
+• Measuring cups and spoons (for accurate ratios)

+How to Use Bleach Safely to Disinfect Your Home